Michelle Gitlitz Courtney

 |New York, NY||v. +1.212.885.5068||f. +1.917.332.3723|

 Ms. Gitlitz Courtney concentrates her practice in the areas of corporate litigation, white collar criminal defense, government and internal investigations.
-She represents corporate and individual clients in civil and regulatory matters before trial and appellate courts and government entities throughout the country.
+She represents corporate and individual clients in civil and regulatory matters, including general business and contract disputes, shareholder disputes, and derivative actions, before trial and appellate courts and government entities throughout the country.

-Ms. Gitlitz Courtney has significant experience with e-discovery issues and in managing document-intensive litigations and investigations.
+Ms. Gitlitz Courtney has significant experience with e-discovery issues, cybersecurity issues, and in managing document-intensive litigations and investigations.

 She is a member of Blank Rome’s China Securities Litigation Task Force, a team which provides full-service solutions to complex litigation issues for Chinese public companies.